 Exmoor National Park

-Longlands sits on the western border of Exmoor, a National Park that encompasses 267 square miles of unique, stunning countryside, 35miles of dramatic coastline and stretches 35miles from Combe Martin in the West to Monksilver in the East and 22miles from Minehead in the North to Dulverton in the South.
+The Park encompasses 267 square miles of unique, stunning countryside and 35 miles of dramatic coastline.
+It stretches 35 miles from Combe Martin in the west to Monksilver in the east and 22 miles from Minehead in the north to Dulverton in the south.

-This spectacular coast, with the highest sea cliffs in England, was one of the reasons why in 1954, Exmoor was designated a National Park.
+The spectacular coast to the north of the park, with the highest sea cliffs in England, was one of the reasons why, in 1954, Exmoor was designated a National Park.

+As dramatic as wildlife can be in the daylight, come nightfall the Park really does take centre stage.
 Exmoor is the best place for stargazing in the UK, according to the Campaign for Dark Skies.
-In fact it is the first International Dark Sky Reserve in Europe and Longlands looks directly on to it!
-Definitely worth staying up for on a clear night.
-Spot a shooting star!
-Identity the constellations!
-Admire the Milky Way!
+In fact it’s the first International Dark Sky Reserve in Europe and Longlands looks directly on to it.
+The reason it’s so acclaimed is the minimal light pollution, allowing for a truly ‘dark sky’.

 For those wanting to explore the constellations and the Milky Way close up, head over to the national park centre in Lynmouth and hire a telescope.
 Or if that just sounds too much like hard work you can always wait for nightfall at Longlands and then hop into your very own hammock just about your lodge.
 Spot a shooting star and let your mind wander.
 The sky really is the limit.
 For more tips on stargazing for beginners head over to our blog post.